Skip to main content

 Tips-n-tricks:

-• xvfb service should be launched in order to run Chromium in non-headless mode
+• xvfb service should be launched in order to run Chrome for Testing in non-headless mode

 • Runs on Xenial Linux on Travis by default